CANTUS-Project/api/source/resource_types.rst

 Resource Types
 ==============

-You must discover the URI paths to all resource types with the URLs provided by the server.
+You must discover the URL paths to all resource types with the URLs provided by the server.
 However, resource types available in a context will always be named consistently.
 To help understand what these points mean, consider the following example.

-You submit a request to the root URL
+You submit a request to the root URL:

 .. sourcecode:: http